MicrosoftDocs/data-api-builder-docs/data-api-builder/local-authentication.md

 ### 1. Update the runtime configuration authentication provider

 Make sure that in the configuration file you're using the `Simulator` authentication provider and `development` mode is specified.
-The `host` configuration section should look like the following:
+Refer to this sample `host` configuration section:

 ```json
 "host": {